 Mood boards can be a great way to convey your design idea, win pitches and get an early sign-off.
 Follow our expert advice on how to create them.

+Here we explore mood boards - what they are, how can they help, and how you make one.
 When trying to convey a design idea, moods, feelings and fluffy stuff like that are hard to communicate.
 So professional designers will often use mood boards: a collection of textures, images and text related to a design theme as a reference point.

 Telepathy would save a lot of time but sadly for most of us it's not an option.
 What I'm thinking and feeling about a creative idea, my intended vision for a piece of work, is limited to how good my verbal communication skills are at expressing this to project stakeholders.
 Mood boards help others to 'get inside our heads' in order to convey a thematic setting for a design or to explain function in piece of work.